xcashd

 it will be replaced by the block hash.
 Example: ./xcashd --block-notify="/usr/bin/echo %s"

 Block notifications are good for immediate reaction.
 However, you should always assume you will miss some block notifications and you should independently poll the API to cover this up.
 Mind blockchain reorganizations.
 Block notifications can revert to same and past heights.
-Small reorganizations are natural and happen every day.--block-rate-notify
+Small reorganizations are natural and happen every day.

 must be a full path.
 The <arg